judekaney/aws-serverless-resume-api/README.md

 # AWS Serverless Resume API
 Create a serverless API backed by a Python-based Lambda function and S3 bucket that responds to HTTP requests with your resume in JSON format—all in AWS.
-(Want to do this automatically?
-Use this SAM)

 ## Architecture

 ![Diagram](aws-serverless-resume-API-diagram.png)